autodesk-platform-services/aps-upgrade-revit-files/README.md

 The following are optional:
 - DESIGN_AUTOMATION_NICKNAME: Only necessary if there is a nickname, APS client id by default.
-- DESIGN_AUTOMATION_ACTIVITY_NAME: Only necessary if the activity name is customized, ExportImportExcelActivity by default.
+- DESIGN_AUTOMATION_ACTIVITY_NAME: Only necessary if the activity name is customized, FileUpgraderAppActivity by default.
+- DESIGN_AUTOMATION_ACTIVITY_ALIAS: Only necessary if the activity alias is customized, dev by default.

 ### Using the app